EC-12 Education

 Participant profile

 We are seeking campus and/or district leaders who are passionate about transforming their campuses into leading models of instructional excellence and HQIM (High-Quality Instructional Materials) implementation.
-Please apply or encourage others to apply if you meet any of the below criteria:
+Please apply or encourage others to apply if you meet the below criteria:

 • Adaptability: Openness to refining current pedagogy and practices based on the latest research and instructional practice guides.